dgleich/mlpagerank/README.md

 A new file called 'mySym.m' is generated.
 The new file can be used to computed the symbolic solution of the original problem.

-NOTE: This script only works with Matlab 2012a and subsequent version.
+NOTE: This script only works with Matlab 2012a and subsequent versions.

 ====================================